 Select ONE artform type.
-Refer to the definitions in the glossary on page 7.
-If you are not sure if your project fits within one of these artforms contact your local CCS administrator.
+Refer to the definitions in the glossary at the end of this guide.
+If you are not sure if your project fits within one of these artforms contact your local CCS Manager.

 2.5 The activity that best describes your project